Gordon Hamersley’s Beet, Goat Cheese and Walnut Tart

 I spotted this recipe in a recent Cookstr newsletter entitled “10 Dishes Under $10.”
 Under $10 very likely it was — my bunch of beets cost $2 at the farmers’ market, and I still have all of the greens remaining to use for another meal.

-Let’s see.
-I did make a few changes, only one of which is significant.
-I substituted buttermilk for the heavy cream.
-The recipe calls for 3/4 of a cup of heavy cream, which, and I hate to be so girly, amounts to 700 calories.
-The substitution of buttermilk brings that down to 90.
-Nine.
-Zero.
-I mean that is seriously significant.
-And while I can’t speak for the taste of the full-fat version, buttermilk does not compromise the flavor.
+I made a few changes, only one of which is significant.
+I substituted buttermilk for the heavy cream, which does not compromise the flavor.
 This tart is fabulous.
 I ate leftovers for breakfast and dinner.
 Yum yum yum.

 Above: Beets purchased from the San Clemente Farmers’ Market.
 I like to buy my beets from Eli’s Ranch.
 (They park in front of the library and sell the best avocados, too.)